 I’m so crazy about plants that I’ve decided to up my game and do some horticultural training.
 I’m currently studying with the RHS (the UK’s Royal Horticultural Society) for their Certificate in Horticulture.
-I also teach a series of workshops on growing plants and veg – because gardening is such fun that it needs to be shared!
-Covid-induced lifestyle changes have had the happy consequence of making many more people interested in getting more out of their green space, however small that might be – so if that’s you, and you’d like to learn more (and you live in Belgium) then you can sign up right here.
+I also teach a series of workshops on growing plants and veg.
+I offer Zoom classes so you can join from anywhere in the world, as well as in person workshops in Brussels, Belgium.
+If you’d like to learn more you can sign up right here.